 Here’s a short video of Jo demonstrating how to record your sightings:

-To record your findings, simply log into your iNaturalist account, search for and join the ‘Frog and Toad Spawn Count 2023’ project.
-If you’re already connected to the Frome Town Project, any sightings you make will also contribute to our Frome Wildlife mapping.
+Don’t forget to record your findings, simply log into your iNaturalist account, search for the Frome Town Project, any sightings you make will also contribute to our Frome Wildlife mapping.

 If you need a helping hand in identifying wildlife and plant life or would just like to find out more about our wonderful flora and fauna, the following websites are full of useful information.